motoani/Amaze/README.md

 ----------
 Again, fairly self-explanatory.
 Textures are 64px square in 0RGB 32 bit format.
 The upper 8 bits are ignored currently.

-The textures can be a different size, but as above, all the same, and rebuild to incorporte changes.
+The textures can be a different size, but as above, all the same, and rebuild to incorporate changes.